MicrosoftDocs/powerbi-docs/powerbi-docs/transform-model/dataflows/dataflows-streaming.md

 Power BI expects reference blobs to be used alongside streaming sources, for example, through a JOIN.
 Hence, a streaming dataflow with a reference blob must also have a streaming source.

 The configuration for Azure Blobs is slightly different to that of an Azure Event Hubs node.
-To find your Azure Blob connection string, follow the directions under the 'View account access keys’ section of this article [Manage account access keys - Azure Storage](/azure/storage/common/storage-account-keys-manage?tabs=azure-portal).
+To find your Azure Blob connection string, see [View account access keys](/azure/storage/common/storage-account-keys-manage?tabs=azure-portal#view-account-access-keys).

 :::image type="content" source="media/dataflows-streaming/streaming-blob-editor-box.png" alt-text="Streaming blob editor box.":::